monsoonmaelstrom/book2/book2.md

 “Was there a question in that sentiment, sir?”
 I bristle.

-“Just an observation.
+“Merely an observation.
 I would tread carefully, if I was you, Liam.
 The Raidanes are dangerous, and the Raidane women especially so.”

 I resist the urge to scoff.
 We are so far beyond that.